smart-edge-open/specs/openness_epc.md

 To explore these alternatives, we will consider three different deployment models.
 In these models, it is assumed that the access network control plane is not impacted, but that the user plane is distributed in different configurations.

-Figure 3 depicts the first, most decoupled, model, in which multiple SGW-Us are associated with a single PGW-U. The edge compute node is associated with the PGW-U, and the configurations of the multiple SGW-Us, the PGW-U, and the edge compute node must be coordinated so that the PGW-U is selected as a destination for traffic from a particular UE.
+Figure 2 depicts the first, most decoupled, model, in which multiple SGW-Us are associated with a single PGW-U. The edge compute node is associated with the PGW-U, and the configurations of the multiple SGW-Us, the PGW-U, and the edge compute node must be coordinated so that the PGW-U is selected as a destination for traffic from a particular UE.
 In this model, a network orchestration function configures the EPC elements, and selects the edge node for deployment of an edge application.
 In this model, the edge Controller function does not have visibility to the network.

 ![3GPP CUPS model 1](epc-images/openness_epc1.png)
-Figure 3 - Deployment Model 1: Separate S-GW, Co-located P-GW and Edge Platform
+Figure 2 - Deployment Model 1: Separate S-GW, Co-located P-GW and Edge Platform

-In the second deployment model, depicted in Figure 4, the PGW-U is integrated into an edge infrastructure.
+In the second deployment model, depicted in Figure 3, the PGW-U is integrated into an edge infrastructure.
 This model implies that the PGW-U function runs as a bare metal, virtual machine, or container implementation in the same host or rack as an edge node.
 The number of hops through the network for user plane traffic is reduced, as is the OAM cost, as it is now possible for the PGW-U function to be orchestrated by the same virtualization manager as the edge platform.
 However, in order to realize this economy, the control plane should expose an API by which the edge platform can configure it (e.g., by setting the forwarding, QoS, and DNS rules required by the SGW-U).

 ![3GPP CUPS model 2](epc-images/openness_epc2.png)
-Figure 4 - Deployment Model 2: Combined S-GW, P-GW, Separate Edge Platform
+Figure 3 - Deployment Model 2: Combined S-GW, P-GW, Separate Edge Platform

-In the third deployment model, shown in Figure 5, the SGW-U and PGW-U functions are integrated into the same platform as the edge node.
+In the third deployment model, shown in Figure 4, the SGW-U and PGW-U functions are integrated into the same platform as the edge node.
 This model looks like a single user plane gateway that also executes edge applications, which reduces latency and operational costs.
 The user plane functions may run in bare metal, VM, or containers, managed by the edge platform virtualization manager.
 The control plane functions should expose an API by which the edge platform can configure it, as in the case of the second model.

 ![3GPP CUPS model 3](epc-images/openness_epc3.png)
-Figure 5 - Combined S-GW, P-GW, Co-located with Edge Platform
+Figure 4 - Combined S-GW, P-GW, Co-located with Edge Platform

 ### OpenNESS implementation
-An implementation of the third deployment model was created to demonstrate the approach of integrating user gateways with an edge platform.
-Its high level architecture is depicted in Figure 6.
+An implementation of the third deployment model was created to demonstrate the approach of integrating userplane gateways with an edge platform.
+Its high level architecture is depicted in Figure 5.

 The interacting functions in this architecture are the EPC Control Plane and the OpenNESS Controller.